Uberspace/manual/source/putty.rst

 Start PuTTY.
 The configuration dialog automatically opens.

 Head over to "Connection | Data" in the tree menu on the left.
-Enter your username (``eliza`` in our example) into the "Auto-login username" text box.
+Enter your username (``isabell`` in our example) into the "Auto-login username" text box.

 Head over to "Session" in the tree menu on the left.
-Enter your hostname (``dolittle.uberspace.de`` in our example) into the "Host Name (or IP address)" text box.
+Enter your hostname (``stardust.uberspace.de`` in our example) into the "Host Name (or IP address)" text box.

 For your convenience, save these settings under a session name of your choice.
-For that, enter a description (e.g. "eliza on dolitte" or something like "My personal Uberspace") into the "Saved Sessions" text box.
+For that, enter a description (e.g. "isabell on stardust" or something like "My personal Uberspace") into the "Saved Sessions" text box.
 Click the "Save" button.
 From now on, you can simply double-click on your saved profile and PuTTY will automatically connect to your Uberspace.

 First connection